apache/nifi-minifi-cpp/extensions/python/PYTHON.md

     return len(self.content)
 ```

-By default the MiNiFi C++ style native python processors are executed with multiple threads in parallel, but it is possible to set the processor to be single threaded by calling the `setSingleThreaded()` method in the processor while initializing.
-When a processor is set to be single threaded, only one thread will execute the processor, and setting the max concurrent tasks to more than 1 in the flow configuration will not have any effect.
+By default, the MiNiFi C++ style native python processors are executed on multiple threads in parallel if 'max concurrent tasks' is set to more than 1 in the flow configuration, but it is possible to set the processor to be single threaded by calling the `setSingleThreaded()` method in the processor while initializing.
+When a processor is set to be single threaded, only one thread will execute the processor, and setting 'max concurrent tasks' to more than 1 will not have any effect.

 ```python
 def onInitialize(processor):